-Dr McKay's Crime Scene Motel Project exhibition recently received the 2023 'Non-Traditional Research Output Award' from the Australian Legal Research Awards, a prestigious national scheme funded by the Council of Australian Law Deans.
-Her related promptography was Highly Commended in 'Prompted Peculiar' - 2023 Ballarat International Foto Biennale.
+The recipient of many awards, Carolyn has also been selected for residencies at Bundanon 2005, The Lock-Up 2009 and Nobby's Lighthouse 2023.
+Her Crime Scene Motel Project exhibition received the 2023 'Non-Traditional Research Output Award' from the Australian Legal Research Awards, a prestigious national scheme funded by the Council of Australian Law Deans.
+Carolyn's related promptography was Highly Commended in 'Prompted Peculiar' - 2023 Ballarat International Foto Biennale.

 In 2018, she curated justiceINjustice at The Lock-Up, an exhibition that received an IMAGinE award from Museums & Galleries NSW.